jizhang/jizhang.github.com/source/_posts/2017-09-30-pandas-and-tidy-data.md

 ## One type in multiple tables

-Datasets can be separated in two ways, by different values of an variable like year, location, or by different attributes like temperature from one sensor, humidity from another.
+Datasets can be separated in two ways, by different values of an variable like year 2000, 2001, location China, Britain, or by different attributes like temperature from one sensor, humidity from another.
 In the first case, we can write a utility function that walks through the data directory, reads each file, and assigns the filename to a dedicated column.
 In the end we can combine these DataFrames with [`pd.concat`][7].
 In the latter case, there should be some attribute that can identify the same units, like date, personal ID, etc. We can use [`pd.merge`][8] to join datasets by common keys.

 ## References